bbmokhtari/django-translations/docs/guide/context.rst

 Reading the translations
 ========================

-To apply the translations of a :class:`~translations.context.Context` use the :meth:`~translations.context.Context.read` method.
+To :meth:`read <translations.context.Context.read>` the translations of a :class:`context<translations.context.Context>`, first the language of the translation should be determined.
+Then the entity can be used just like before

+The ``lang`` parameter is optional.
+It determines the language to apply the translations in.
+It must be a language code already declared in the :data:`~django.conf.settings.LANGUAGES` setting.
+If it is not passed in, it will be automatically set to the :term:`active language` code.

-.. testsetup:: guide_apply_translations_list_relations
+.. testsetup:: guide_read

    from tests.sample import create_samples